 In January 1610, he discovered the four most massive moons of Jupiter: Io, Europa, Ganymede, and Callisto.
 Today, they are referred to as the Galilean moons.
-He laid out all of his findings in his book Siderus Nuncius (The Sidereal Messenger).
+He laid out all of his findings in his book “Sidereus Nuncius” (The Starry Messenger).

 Galileo observed that Venus went through phases, just as the moon does.

-Galileo was a very respected man by 1610, but his increasingly public acceptance of the heliocentric system began to cause him trouble with the Roman Catholic Church.
+Galileo was a respected man by 1610, but his increasingly public acceptance of the heliocentric system began to cause him trouble with the Roman Catholic Church.

 In 1618, Galileo was dragged into a controversy about the nature of comets, which was of no help to his social position.
 Galileo nevertheless published the argument under his own name in “Il Saggitore” (The Assayer) in 1623, which is to this day one of his best-known pieces of work.

 Things didn’t get much better for Galileo before his death in 1642.
 His work kept defying the accepted Aristotelian view and earned him the anger of the Roman Catholic Church, which had founded a group of institutions within the Church’s judicial system – known as the Inquisition – whose whose aim was to combat heresy.